skycoin/viscript/notes/im_bits.md

-viscript/process/example/api.go
+viscript/task/example/api.go

-and multiple process implementations can use one library and just import the library; and will have library for atomic, and library for compound or widget like GUI stuff
+and multiple task implementations can use one library and just import the library; and will have library for atomic, and library for compound or widget like GUI stuff